cyberphone/qr-replacement/README.md

 It is correct that _integrated NFC support_ in PCs is quite uncommon.
 OTOH, why would vendors maintain support for NFC if it doesn't have any important task to perform?
 Unfortunately NFC has in spite of nice characteristics, gotten serious competition from QR even for payments in physical shops.

 ## Possible "Side Effects"
-Although the latter is not a part of this proposal, it is related since the idea is that somewhere down the line, it should be possible using the same payment protocols in physical shops as on-line.
+Although uniting payment protocols is not a part of this proposal, it is related since the idea is that somewhere down the line, it should be possible using the same payment protocols in physical shops as on-line.
 NFC would in such a use case only be used to setup the communication channel while the actual payment protocol would use HTTP or WebSocket.

 ![united](https://user-images.githubusercontent.com/8044211/42658603-1bf6c870-8626-11e8-95b5-a6d7cc444f4c.png)